A census of graph-drawing algorithms based on generalized transversal structures: Introduction

 \fig{width=\linewidth}{BeFu}{Orthogonal drawing from~\cite{OB-EF:Schnyder} obtained using the (dual of the) separating decomposition shown in Figure~\ref{fig:separating_decomp}.
 The odd and even separating paths of the circled vertex $v$ are indicated.
 The even path $P_e'(v)$ has 2 faces on its left, while the odd path $P_o'(v)$ has $6$ faces on its right, hence the circled vertex has coordinates $(2,6)$ in the drawing.
 Placing similarly all the dual vertices (excluding $\vinfty$) yields the orthogonal drawing shown on the right.}

-We first describe the orthogonal drawing algorithm from~\cite{OB-EF:Schnyder} for the dual of simple quadrangulations.
+We first describe orthogonal drawing algorithm from~\cite{OB-EF:Schnyder} for the dual of simple quadrangulations.
 Let $G$ be a simple quadrangulation, let $G^*$ be the dual of $G$, and let $\vinfty$ be the vertex of $G^*$ dual to the outer face of $G$.
 We call $\vinfty$ the \emph{root vertex} of $G^*$.
 The drawing of $G':=G^*\setminus \vinfty$ is again based on a face-counting procedure.
 For $i\in\four$ we define $e_i^*$ as the edge of $G^*$ dual to the outer edge $\{v_i,v_{i+1}\}$ of $G$, and we let $v_i^*$ be the non-root endpoint of $e_i^*$.
 Recall that, given a separating decomposition of $G$, one can associate some labels to the inner corners of $G$ as indicated in Figure~\ref{fig:labeling-separating}.
 By duality, this gives a labeling of the corners of $G^*$ not incident to $\vinfty$.
 This labeling is such that the labels $1,2,3,4$ appear in clockwise order around each non-root vertex.
 See Figure~\ref{fig:BeFu} for an example.
 For $i\in\{1,2,3,4\}$, let $P_i'(v)$ be the path starting at $v$ and taking the edge separating the corners of labels $i$ and $i+1$ at each vertex, until reaching $v_i^*$.
-The \emph{even} (resp. \emph{odd}) \emph{separating path} of $v$ is $P_e'(v):=P_2'(v)\cup P_4'(v)^-$ (resp. $P_o'(v):=P_3'(v)\cup P_1'(v)^-$); it forms a simple directed path from $v_4^*$ to $v_2^*$ (resp. from $v_1^*$ to $v_3^*$).
+The \emph{even separating path} at $v$ is the simple directed path $P_e'(v):=P_2'(v)\cup P_4'(v)^-$ from $v_4^*$ to $v_2^*$ (where we again use the notation $P^-$ to indicate the path obtained by reversing $P$).
+The \emph{odd separating path} at $v$ is the path $P_o'(v):=P_3'(v)\cup P_1'(v)^-$ from $v_1^*$ to $v_3^*$.
 In the orthogonal drawing of $G'$ from~\cite{OB-EF:Schnyder}, the coordinates $(x,y)$ of each non-root vertex $v$ are such that $x$ (resp. $y$) is the number of inner faces of $G'$ on the left of $P_e'(v)$ (resp. on the right of $P_o'(v)$).
 Each edge is then drawn as the union of two axis-aligned segments in the unique way such that, at each vertex~$v$, the path $P_1'(v)$ (resp. $P_2'(v)$, $P_3'(v)$, $P_4'(v)$) leaves $v$ toward the left (resp. top, right, bottom).
+Equivalently, the corner of label 1 (resp.
+2,3,4) occupies the south-west (resp. north-west, north-east, south-east) quadrant at $v$.
 If $G'$ has $n$ inner faces, then the grid size is $n\times n$.
 An example is given in Figure~\ref{fig:BeFu}.

 \fig{width=\linewidth}{He_drawing}{Rectangular drawing obtained using increasing functions on the transversal structure shown in Figure~\ref{fig:transversal}.
 The increasing functions of $G_b$ and $G_r$ are indicated on the left, and the resulting rectangular drawing of $G'$ is shown on the right.}